 Your surgeon or nurse will make sure you know what the plan is for removing the drain when it’s no longer needed.

 It’s usually possible for you to have a shower about 48 hours after surgery.
 However, this will depend on the particular operation you had.

 Some general points to remember are as follows.

 - If possible, have showers rather than baths so that your wound doesn’t soak in water.
 This could soften the scar tissue and cause your wound to reopen.
 Only have a bath if you can keep your wound out of the water.

 - Remove any dressing before you have a bath or shower, unless your surgeon or nurse gives you different advice.
 Some dressings are waterproof and can be left in place.

-- Don’t use any soap, shower gel, body lotion, talcum powder or other bathing products directly over your healing wound.
+- You can gently wash the area surrounding your wound with mild, neutral soap.
+Don’t use any soap, shower gel, body lotion, talcum powder or other bathing products directly over your wound though.